splitio/angular-sdk-plugin/README.md

 # angular-sdk-plugin
-This repository contains a plugin for the Angular framework, that integrates with Split JS SDK and offers an integrated experience with the Angular framework
+This repository contains utilities for the Angular framework, that integrates with Split JS SDK and offers an integrated experience with the Angular framework

 ## Overview
-This plugin is designed to work with Split, the platform for controlled rollouts, which serves features to your users via a Split feature flag to manage your complete customer experience.
+This utilities are designed to work with Split, the platform for controlled rollouts, which serves features to your users via a Split feature flag to manage your complete customer experience.

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)